Kwangmyong (network): Network access

 In 2018, North Korea unveiled a new Wi-Fi service called Mirae ("Future"), which allowed mobile devices to access the intranet network in Pyongyang.

+In December 2023, North Korea started to deploy 4G network for mobile device to access the intranet network.

 Languages

 The network uses Korean as the main interface language, though the government's web portal (Naenara), is multilingual.
 There is a dictionary available to users for translation between Korean and Russian, Chinese, English, French, German and Japanese, with a database containing at least 1,700,000 words, to assist users who may not be familiar with foreign languages.

 Different websites on the intranet may be available in different sets of languages.
 A website that sells postage stamps is available in Korean, English, and Chinese.
 The writings of the Kim family are available in Korean, Japanese, Russian, and Chinese.

 Information control

 Kwangmyong is designed to be used only within North Korea, and is referred to as an intranet.
 Kwangmyong prevents domestic users within North Korea from freely accessing foreign content or information and typically prevents foreigners from accessing domestic content.
 According to Daily NK, it "prevents the leak of classified data" and "functions as a form of information censorship, preventing undesirable information from being accessed".
 Thus, sensitive topics and information are unlikely to surface on Kwangmyong due to the absence of a link to the outside world and the censorship that occurs.
 Kwangmyong is maintained and monitored by government-related entities.
 However, large amounts of material from the global Internet ends up on Kwangmyong, following processing.
 The operating systems of government-approved phones reject access to any applications that are not also approved by the government.

 While foreigners in North Korea are generally not allowed to access Kwangmyong, they may have access to the global Internet.
 For security reasons networks with Internet and intranet access are air gapped so that computers with Internet access are not housed in the same location as computers with Kwangmyong access.

 Given that there is no direct connection to the outside Internet, unwanted information cannot enter the network.
 Information is filtered and processed by government agencies before being hosted on the North Korean Intranet.
 Myanmar and Cuba also use a similar network system that is separated from the rest of the Internet, and Iran has been reported as having future plans to implement such a network, though it is claimed that it would work alongside the Internet and would not replace it.